griffio/griffio.github.io/_posts/2016-10-18-Six-Degrees-Of-Pair-Programming.md

 If it's that important then what does a Pair Programming working environment actually look like and why don't they advocate for that as a prerequisite?

-In reality, it looks like two developers working at a standard sized desk - awkwardly squeezed armrest to armrest, flailing at the shared keyboard and mouse controls; this repeated across the working space with other developers nearby.
+**Space Invaders** - In reality, it looks like two developers working at a standard sized desk - awkwardly squeezed armrest to armrest, flailing at the shared keyboard and mouse controls; this repeated across the working space with other developers nearby.

 This open space is supposed to evoke a War-Room with developers communicating "intensely" - noted from The Practices of Extreme Programming - Agile Software Development (Robert C Martin)